shu-i-chi/rds-db-parameter-group-exporter/README.md

 ## Exported Parameters

 Exported parameters are;
-* Ones NOT engine defaults; the ones modified by users or by RDS default DB Parameter Groups
+* Ones NOT engine defaults; the ones modified by users or by RDS default RDS DB parameter groups
 * And ones which have some value

 ## Exported File